john-cashman/Pands-Project2021/README.md

 ![imp](ImagesForReadMe/tar2.png)

+## More extensive analysis
 After setting target names I could get more in depth with the analysis.

-## Relational Plots
+### Relational Plots
+I found the relational plots to be very informative.
+The program for the following plots can be found under [relplots.py](https://github.com/john-cashman/Pands-Project2021/blob/main/relplots.py)

 ```
 col = "sepal length (cm)"